SEAMLESSLY MATCH YOUR NATURAL TOOTH COLOR IN ONE VISIT

 Removal can release more mercury vapor than leaving them in place.

-Allergic reactions to amalgam are very rare.
 Fewer than 100 cases have been reported.
 Symptoms may include a skin rash or itching.
 These reactions are usually linked to patients with known metal allergies.

 In such cases, dentists can use another restorative material instead.

 Considering Replacing Old Silver Fillings?